Debunking the Arguments of PseudoSkeptics and Debunkers

 Years

-to Evaluate Pseudoskeptical Criticism of the Paranormal, which was the world’s
+to Evaluate Pseudoskeptical Criticism of the Paranormal, which was

 first organized counter-skeptic group created to counter CSICOP, JREF,